anubhavanonymous/Tele-Trace/README.md

        ◈  TELE-TRACE  INTELLIGENCE

+Telegram OSINT and profile analysis tool for research and investigation

 A local web-based Telegram OSINT tool built with Flask + Telethon.
 Runs entirely on your device — no cloud, no data sharing.
 <p align="center">